Victoria Police: Uniform

 In 1877 and until 1947, Victoria Police's uniform resembled British Metropolitan Police's uniform.
 In 1920, the Wolseley leather "bobby" helmet was also introduced.
 Policeman were wearing striped pieces of cloth (brassards) on their lower left cuffs to show they were on duty.
 During World War II, Victoria Police issued anti-shrapnel steel helmets, also referred as "tin hats".

 Between 1947 and 1979, a major uniform change took place for Victorian Police officers.
 The bobby helmet was replaced by a black cloth peak cap, a silver police badge was introduced along with white shirts and ties for the general police officers.
 In 1963, a white pith helmet with a puggaree hatband and a hand-held radio were added to the Victoria Police general duties officers.
 Along with a new uniform, Victoria Police also introduced the first uniform for women.
 The uniform for females featured a knee-length skirt, a button-up jacket, a shirt and tie, tights, and peak hats made to fit a lady's hairstyle.
 Starting with 1972 until 1986, female police officers also carried handbags custom-made to hold batons and firearms.

 Between 1979 and 2013, police uniforms underwent a number of iterative changes, and there were a total of 83 combinations that a police officer could wear.
 The changes were mainly as needed based for the general duties policing, with the addition of capsicum sprays, handgun, baton, etc. In 1981, female police officers were approved trousers as part of their uniform and they were issued 54 pantyhose a year.
 In 2001, the baseball cap was introduced along with akubra and a woollen jumper.
-One major change happened in 2008 with the introduction of the Integrated Operational Equipment Vest.
+One major change happened in 2010 with the introduction of the Integrated Operational Equipment Vest (IOEV).

 In November 1986, Victoria Police announced the transition of the motto from "Tenez le droit" to "Uphold the right".
 This change would start taking place in December 1986.

 In June 2013, the new dark navy uniform was introduced to all officers as the new standard.
 The pants are made from rip-stop fabric, while the undergarment is made from cotton stretch, which can be short-sleeved or long-sleeved and is to be worn under the ballistic vest.
 Baseball caps remained, although they are darker in colour than pre-2013.
 The new dark uniform was designed to look more professional and to hide blood, dirt and sweat.
 The dark blue uniform was modelled after the Oxfordshire and Northumberland police attires.